QuaCaTeam/quaca/docs/tutorials/newfeature.md

   REQUIRE(perm.calculate(omega) == std::conj(perm.calculate(-omega)));
 };
 ```
-And done!
 This will test the crossing relation for the set of frequencies defined between the brackets after the `GENERATE` command.
-You can add additional values if you like, but take care, to always include tests in all the relevant regimes of the function, you would like to test.
-In our case, we want to ensure, that the crossing relation is fulfilled for positive and negative frequencies.
+In practice, be sure to include tests in all the relevant regimes of the function.
+In our case, e.g., we want to ensure that the crossing relation is fulfilled for positive and negative frequencies.
-As a last step we have to register this test to QuaCa.
+As a last step, we have to add this test to the QuaCa functionalities.
-Head over to the `test/UnitTests` directory and open `CMakeLists.txt`.
+Move to the `test/UnitTests` directory and open `CMakeLists.txt`.
-You will see a bunch of files that are added to target `test_sources`.
+You will see a number of files that are added to the target `test_sources`.
-Go ahead and add our test to the end of this list
+Add our test to the end of this list
 ```cmake
 # add sources to test
 set(test_sources